 - Jin from Samurai Champloo has a face that looks more like someone in his early thirties, but he's actually only 20.
 Him complaining about his back hurting in one episode doesn't help either.

 - Lucia, from Venus Versus Virus is only fifteen years old, though she looks like she is at best eighteen.
 The fact that she smokes doesn't make it any better.
+She looks more her age in the manga, beginning at volume 4, though.

 - Rei and Asuka from Neon Genesis Evangelion appear roughly seventeen despite being fourteen, presumably for the sake of The Merch.
 Contrast them with their alleged classmate, Hikari.
+Even Shinji seems younger than he is in comparison.

 - Mermaid Melody Pichi Pichi Pitch has this (especially with 13-year-old heroine Lucia), mainly because Hanamori Pink can't seem to draw any female character (besides Yuuri and Seira, both very young girls) flatter than a D-cup.
 And that's why changing Lady Bat to a girl instead of a Wholesome Crossdresser doesn't work.